SoucupB/Python-Simple-Neural-Network/README.md

 Before everything, the C library should be compiled with the command!

 # Compilation

     gcc -fPIC -shared NeuralNetwork.c hashmap.c Functions.c Neuron.c QAgent.c -Wall -o NeuralNetwork.so -O9

 This will compile the C backend library for the python interface in order to make it work!
 To test it in C exclusively use this command!

     gcc NeuralNetwork.c hashmap.c Functions.c Neuron.c MainXOR.c QAgent.c -o application -Wall -O9 -lm

 Then run application in C only, run!

     ./application

 # Libs
 While a big lib is not necessary, to run the statistical builder you will need matplotlib for it in order to make it work.
 This lib can be optained with

     pip install matplotlib

 # Components
-This library is made from 2 important components.
+This library is made from 2 components.
 # Neural Network
 This is the component for the function aproximator used for aproximation of the Q table.
 It can also be used by other purpuses as well, for image recognition and other stuff!.